nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 * In the client scopes tab of the client, add the scope "test_api_access".
 If the scope is made optional, the access token will include this scope only if explicitly requested by the client application

 ## The Python client
+* In this demo, a python script will act as a client and fetch data from the resource server
+*